tijanisulaimon/rvf_metapop_nTanzania/README.md

 - `select.nodes.measure`: function to select a proportion of highly ranked nodes in a network, based on a measure of interest, and a correlation coefficient value

-#### The sim.explorations.R script simulate stochastic SEIR model of RVFV transmission on simulated movement networks for $>1$ years, and test interventions.
+#### The sim.explorations.R script
+This script simulate stochastic SEIR model of RVFV transmission on simulated movement networks for $>1$ years, and test interventions.
 Visulations are produced from this script